 Video Conferencing: When we started ProofHQ in 2008, we didn’t always use video on our calls.
 In 2010, our CEO Mat insisted on using video for all calls.
 Initially, there was some reluctance, but we successfully transitioned the team to expect to use video calls over audio dial-ins.
 Today, every team call at Ziflow uses video--including new candidate interviews.
 I’ve found that it makes a big difference to the quality of the conversation.
 To close this loop, I use a dedicated webcam from Logitech instead of the one that comes with the laptop.

-The robust hardware situation at my own at-home office helps me monitor
+The robust work from home set up at my own office helps me monitor all core business functions at Ziflow.

 Tip 4: Find the Right Apps to Keep Your Team Connected and Engaged

-There is no shortage of digital collaboration tools out there.
+There is no shortage of digital collaboration tools and productivity apps out there.
 Here’s a shortlist of our favorite tools we use at Ziflow.
 These are not all just for remote working, but they sure make life easier:

 Ziflow: Clearly, I’m biased, but this falls squarely to the point that ‘every minute counts.’
 Email is a horrible feedback mechanism for the review and approval of creative content.
 If you manage a creative team, or your organization does significant amounts of creative work, having a dedicated online proofing system like Ziflow provides immediate ROI from the first asset reviewed.
 It’s not just our creative team that uses Ziflow, though.
 We use our product to facilitate internal and external review and approval for many different areas such as: